Anusha-Suvarna/Restaurants_Rating_Prediction/README.md

 ## Usage Instructions
 1. Install Dependencies:
-•	Jupyter Notebook
+-	Jupyter Notebook
-•	pip install pandas numpy matplotlib seaborn plotly sklearn flask
+-	pip install pandas numpy matplotlib seaborn plotly sklearn flask
-•	PyCharm Community version
+-	PyCharm Community version

 2. Data Preprocessing:
-•	Import 'zomato.csv' and perform data cleaning.
+-	Import 'zomato.csv' and perform data cleaning.
-•	Handle null values, duplicate records, and unnecessary columns.
+-	Handle null values, duplicate records, and unnecessary columns.
 3. Exploratory Data Analysis:
-Visualizing and understanding the data.
+- Visualizing and understanding the data.
 Explore and visualize restaurant-related data including famous restaurants, booking options, online delivery, and rating distributions.
 4. Model Creation:
-•	Convert categorical variables to numeric format for model training.
+-	Convert categorical variables to numeric format for model training.
-•	Split the dataset into training and testing sets.
+-	Split the dataset into training and testing sets.
-•	Train models such as Linear Regression, Random Forest Regressor, and Extra Trees Regressor.
+-	Train models such as Linear Regression, Random Forest Regressor, and Extra Trees Regressor.

 5. Deployment and Integration:
-•	 Generate a pickle file for the trained model (`model.pkl`).
+-	 Generate a pickle file for the trained model (`model.pkl`).
-•	Use Flask to deploy the model as a web application.
+-	Use Flask to deploy the model as a web application.
-•	The web application enables users to input restaurant-related parameters and predicts ratings using the trained model.
+-	The web application enables users to input restaurant-related parameters and predicts ratings using the trained model.

 ## Models used and Accuracy results
-•	Best Performing Model: Extra Trees Regressor with 93.41% accuracy
+#### o	Best Performing Model: Extra Trees Regressor with 93.41% accuracy
+#### o   Other Models Explored:
+-Linear Regression (Accuracy: 22.81%)
-•	Other Models Explored: Linear Regression (Accuracy: 22.81%), Random Forest Regressor (Accuracy: 88.09%)
+-Random Forest Regressor (Accuracy: 88.09%)

 ## Deployment
 1. Run the Web Application: